 That’s a pretty staggering difference.
 So clearly, neglecting Facebook Live will leave a huge gap in your strategy.

 However, not everything is suitable for live streaming – there’s certainly still a time and a place for pre-recorded content.
-So in 2019, the trick will be keeping it fresh with a hybrid approach to video content.
+So this year, the trick will be keeping it fresh with a hybrid approach to video content.
 Mix it up!
 Have your pre-recorded staples, but throw in live events to keep it fresh.

 Audiences Are Becoming More Savvy About Influencers